 Interleaved Frequency Division Multiple Access (IFDMA), Localized Frequency Division Multiple Access (LFDMA), Orthogonal Frequency Division Multiplexing (OFDM), Peak-to-Average- Power-Ratio (PAPR)

-Alhasson, Bader, "Peak-To-Average-Power-Ratio (papr) Reduction Techniques For Orthogonal-Frequency-Division- Multiplexing (ofdm) Transmission" (2012).
+Alhassoun, Bader Hamad, "Peak-To-Average-Power-Ratio (PAPR) Reduction Techniques For Orthogonal-Frequency-Division- Multiplexing (OFDM) Transmission" (2012).
 Electronic Theses and Dissertations.
 18.

 Engineering, Electrical engineering